filecash/filecash-docs/docs/reference/glossary.md

 ## Retrieval miner

-A _retrieval miner_ is a Filecoin participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for [FIL](#fil).
-Note that unlike [storage miners](#storage-miner), retrieval miners are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.
+A _retrieval miner_ is a Filecash participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for [FIL](#fil).
+Note that unlike [storage miners](#storage-miner), retrieval miners are not additionally rewarded with the ability to add blocks to the Filecash blockchain; their only reward is the fee they extract from the client.

 ## Seal

-_Sealing_ is one of the fundamental building blocks of the Filecoin protocol.
+_Sealing_ is one of the fundamental building blocks of the Filecash protocol.
 It is a computation-intensive process performed over a [sector](#sector) that results in a unique representation of the sector.
 The properties of this new representation are essential to the [Proof-of-Replication](#proof-of-replication-porep) and the [Proof-of-Spacetime](#proof-of-spacetime-post) procedures.

 ## Sector

-Storage miners store data on behalf of the Filecoin network in fixed-size blocks of data called _sectors_.
+Storage miners store data on behalf of the Filecash network in fixed-size blocks of data called _sectors_.

 ## Slash

-When a [fault](#fault) is registered for a [sector](#sector), the Filecoin network will _slash_ the [storage miner](#storage-miner) that is supposed to be storing the sector; that is, it will assess penalties to the miner (to be paid out of the [collateral](#collateral) fronted by the miner) for their failure to uphold their pledge of storage.
+When a [fault](#fault) is registered for a [sector](#sector), the Filecash network will _slash_ the [storage miner](#storage-miner) that is supposed to be storing the sector; that is, it will assess penalties to the miner (to be paid out of the [collateral](#collateral) fronted by the miner) for their failure to uphold their pledge of storage.
 When slashing takes place, the power a miner earns for the associated sector is subtracted from the miner's total power for the purposes of [election](#election).

 ## Storage miner

-A _storage miner_ is a Filecoin participant that stores data on behalf of the network.
-Storage miners are rewarded for this service through payments by clients that contract their services, as well as by periodic authorization to extend the Filecoin [blockchain](#blockchain) with [blocks](#block) of their own creation.
+A _storage miner_ is a Filecash participant that stores data on behalf of the network.
+Storage miners are rewarded for this service through payments by clients that contract their services, as well as by periodic authorization to extend the Filecash [blockchain](#blockchain) with [blocks](#block) of their own creation.
 When they create a block, storage miners are rewarded with newly minted [FIL](#fil), as well as the transaction fees they can levy on other participants seeking to include [messages](#message) in the block.

 ## Storage power